Q. Does my undergraduate or prior graduate work have to be in economics in order to apply?

 Q. Do I need to take the TOEFL or IELTS?
 What is the waiver policy for the TOEFL/IELTS?

-A. The Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) is required of international applicants whose native language is not English.
+A. In prior years, the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) was required of international applicants whose native language is not English.
+However, this policy has changed due to the COVID-19 pandemic.
+Duolingo scores will be accepted instead of TOEFL/IELTS scores.
+Student's receiving an offer that submit Duolingo scores will be notified to complete a speaking assessment through SMU’s Intensive English Program Office before receiving the offer.
 The English language requirement may be waived if you have a bachelor’s degree from university where the primary language is English.

 Q. Is an interview part of the admission process?